 Emma won eTown's Handmade Songs contest, for her song, "Rearranged," in 2016, and that same year she recorded, produced, and self-released an album of seventeen original songs called Brighter.

-For the past five years, she has been honored to serve as a singer/songwriter for The Songs of Love Foundation, where she writes personalized, uplifting songs for children and teens facing challenging health situations.
+For the past six years, she has been honored to serve as a singer/songwriter for The Songs of Love Foundation, where she writes personalized, uplifting songs for children and teens facing challenging health situations.
 She also works as a Community Musician through Grinnell Area Arts Council, where she performs in Grinnell nursing homes.
 Since 2018, Emma has run a week-long singer-songwriter camp for young girls, where she enjoys sharing her passion for singing and songwriting to inspire others to find their voice.

 Emma is currently attending Grinnell College in Iowa and studying Multimedia Storytelling.
 She looks forward to see where her love of music and storytelling will take her.